Important Appeal Dates and Deadlines

 - In order to maintain financial aid eligibility, if an Excess Units Appeal is approved, the student may only take courses listed on the approved student educational plan submitted with the appeal form.

 The information on this web site is compiled from various State, Federal and college sources and intended to provide current and prospective students and their parents a tool to help make informed decisions about financial aid options while attending LMC.
-This information is subject to change due to changes in federal or state regulations, College policy, Office of Financial Aid procedures or budgeting.
+This information is subject to change due to changes in federal or state regulations, and/or district and college policy and procedures.